rohit-sahoo/rohit-sahoo/README.md

 ### **I am open to**:

-- 👯 any collobration work,
+- 👯 any collabration work,
 - 💻 machine learning projects(development or research)

 ### **Tech Skills**